levivoelz/levivoelz.github.io/services.md

 hero: /images/levi_voelz-hero-train-bkgd.jpg
 color: "#6B41A6"
 ---
 I write Ruby, JavaScript, and Go for mobile apps and web apps.
-I do some preliminary UX design for very early stage projects, write specs and documentation.
+I do some preliminary UX design for very early stage projects and I write specs and documentation.

-Here are some things I'm good at:
+Here's where I'm a badass:
 - Server-side and client-side Architecture and planning
 - Development in Ruby, Go and Node.js.
   - REST API development